johro897/electricity-cost-card/README.md

 - The Nordpool sensor must expose:
   - `state` — current price in kr/kWh
   - `attributes.today` — list of 96 price values (one per 15-minute block)
+  - `attributes.tomorrow` — list of price values for tomorrow (published by Nordpool ~13:00 each day, used to extend the graph and best-window search past midnight)

 ## Installation